benoit0perruche/neo_tp/README.md

                                                                     RELEASED
 	                                                                       N-1</code></pre>

-##Set up
+##Instructions
 Before diving in the graph we designed you need to have a running instance of Neo4j, preferably locally on the default port (7474).
-To import our data you can either launch `main.py`, the python script we wrote to build the graph or run the queries.
+To import our data in the graph you need to clone this repository.
+You shall execute the `main.py` python script.
+It will parse the csv files and create constraints, indexes, nodes and relationship thanks to `py2neo`.
+Do not forget to install this dependency :  `pip install py2neo`.

 ##Uniqueness constraints
 Here are the primary keys we defined for our nodes.